mikepultz/netdns2/README.md

         //
         // set the DNSSEC AD (Authentic Data) bit on/off.
         //
+        // this isn't used by client connections, as the upstream resolver is responsible
+        // for verifying the DNSSEC signatures and setting this bit.
+        //
         // boolean, defaults to false
         //
         'dnssec_ad_flag'    => false,

         //
         // set the DNSSEC CD (Checking Disabled) bit on/off
+        //
+        // this instructs the upstream resolvers to validate DNSSEC signatures in the
+        // response (when the dnssec option is true).
+        //
+        // if set to true, it signals the upstream resolvers to return the DNS records
+        // regardless of whether they are cryptographically verifiable.
         //
         // boolean, defaults to false
         //